 It wasn't long after that quote went, what could be considered now as "viral", that the 19th amendment was signed.

-Alice Paul also didn't stop fighting for women and our rights once the 19th amendment was passed.
-She worked on the Equal Rights Amendment as well.
-The amendment reads “Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex."
+sex."
 We all owe her so much and while she died back in the 1970s, I think the least we can do is honor her by voting in every election.
 If you would like to learn more about Alice Paul and the suffragist movement I highly recommend watching Iron Jawed Angels.
 And checking out Alice Paul's section of the Connecticut Women's Hall Of Fame.

 No comments: